valmikirao/py_bugs_open_ai/templates/README.template.md

 If the token count in the query plus the `--system-text` plus the chunk size are greater than `--max-tokens-to-send`, then the `{{CLI_NAME}}` will use embeddings to figure out which of the examples are relevant to this particular chunk and just send those.
+Please note that standard billing applies to getting the embeddings.
+The embedding results are cached

 If you don't know what embeddings are, this might help explain it: https://github.com/openai/openai-cookbook/blob/main/examples/Question_answering_using_embeddings.ipynb

 ## TODO <a id="TODO"/>

 * Allow this to use LLM's besides OpenAI
+* Add tooling to have some sort of remote cache, so if you run it locally then another contributor or the CI/CD can take advantage of the same cache

 ## Credits <a id="Credits"/>